Reporting Obligations (FINRA Rule 4530)

-Reporting Obligations: FINRA Rule 4530
+Reporting Obligations: The Firm Event-Reporting Rule

 Quick Answer

-FINRA Rule 4530 requires member firms to report specified events to FINRA within 30 calendar days of knowing of them.
+The firm event-reporting rule requires member firms to report specified events to FINRA within 30 calendar days of knowing of them.
 Reportable events include regulatory findings, written complaints alleging theft, internal-investigation violation conclusions, settlements or awards exceeding

 5,000 for a rep or $25,000 for the firm, and criminal charges.
-Rule 4530(d) adds quarterly complaint statistics.
+The rule also adds quarterly complaint statistics.

-When must a firm file a Rule 4530(a) report?
+When must a firm file the 30-day event report?

 A member firm must promptly report specified events to FINRA no later than 30 calendar days after the firm knows or should have known of the event's existence.